-2) Conducting comprehensive performance analysis and further tuning our design.
+2) Conduct performance analysis and evaluation to validate the efficiency and effectiveness of our design.

-We will publish our results on top peer-reviewed conferences and journals and further apply external research funding.
+We will publish our results on top conferences and journals and further apply external research fundings.
+Amazon’s generous funding support is greatly appreciated and will be acknowledged on our project website and also in our publications.